 Visit the National Portrait Gallery in London – open every day

 Come face to face with historic figures like Henry VIII, Shakespeare and Jane Austen at the National Portrait Gallery.
 There are also three free family activity trails to enjoy over half term.
 Youngsters can visit the FAB (Family Activity Base) cart for free activities including a Pop-Up Gallery where they can create their own portraits or 3D models.
 For more information visit npg.org.uk

-Meet penguins in the Cotswolds – 26 May to 3 June
+Meet penguins in the Cotswolds – 25 May to 22 June, 2019

 Hop along to Birdland Park & Gardens over the May half term holidays and join in their Penguin Week celebrations.
 There’s a packed programme of penguin-themed events and activities taking place throughout the holidays.
 The Bourton-on-the-Water wildlife attraction is home to England’s only breeding colony of king penguins.
 The kings share their beach-themed home with a group of comical Humboldts.
 For more information visit birdland.co.uk.

 Hampshire – May half term events near you

 Train as a secret agent at Beaulieu in Hampshire – 25 May to 2 June, 2019

 Enter the world of spies and secret agents at the National Motor Museum this half term.
 Follow the training programme at what was once a top secret school for agents of the Special Operations Executive during World War II and graduate as a spy yourself.
 For more information visit beaulieu.co.uk.